j3din00b/XeroHub/content/posts/ollama-ai/index.md

 sudo pacman -S ollama && sudo systemctl enable --now ollama
 ```

-Now that we have the engine installed, it's time to grab the model we want to use with it, as without one it will not work properly.
+Now that we have the engine installed, it's time to grab the model we want to use with it, since without one it will not work properly.
 There are quite a few varying in size, be mindful of that.

 We can select model(s) from [**This Link**](https://github.com/ollama/ollama?tab=readme-ov-file#model-library), once we have it we use the following command to install and run (using llama3.1 in this example)...